-Discharge occurred during the January, May, June and August 2017 monitoring events.
-During these events, the TSS at TP1 (out) ranged from 4 mg/L to 9 mg/L. Higher TSS concentrations at TP1 (out) occurred in April (15 mg/L) and December (14 mg/L), when there was no discharge.
-EPTS-01 TSS concentrations were generally lower compared to TP1 (out) ranging from less than the laboratory detection limit to 5 mg/L.
+Discharge occurred during the January, February, July, August and September 2018 monitoring events.
+During these events, the TSS at TP1 (out) ranged from 2 mg/L (September) to 50 mg/L (February).
+Higher TSS concentrations at TP1 (out) occurred in March and May (both at 15 mg/L), when there was no discharge.
+The highest TSS of 50 mg/L in February appears to be related to the very high precipitation event that occurred during the winter.
+EPTS-01 TSS concentrations were generally lower compared to TP1 (out) ranging from less than the laboratory detection limit to 7 mg/L.